ycrc/PIL/_episodes/05-loop.md

 ~~~
 {: .bash}

-## Nelle's Pipeline: Processing Files
+## **Nelle's Pipeline: Processing Files**

 Nelle is now ready to process her data files.
 Since she's still learning how to use the shell,
-she decides to build up the required commands in stages.
+she decides to build up the required commands in stages using just a subset of
-Her first step is to make sure that she can select the right files --- remember,
+her files at first.
+Her first step is to make sure that she can select the
-these are ones whose names end in 'A' or 'B', rather than 'Z'.
-Starting from her home directory, Nelle types:
+right files --- remember, these are ones whose names end in 'A' or 'B',
+rather than 'Z'.
+Starting from her `PIL-data` directory, Nelle types:

 ~~~
 $ cd north-pacific-gyre/2012-07-03